Why Baseboards Become Moldy After Leaks

 Can mold grow behind baseboards after cleaning up a leak?

-Yes, mold can grow behind baseboards even after cleanup if moisture remains trapped behind trim or inside wall cavities.
-Hidden moisture is one of the most common causes of mold appearing days or weeks after cleanup.
+Yes, mold can grow behind baseboards after cleanup if moisture remains behind the trim or inside lower wall materials.

 Why does mold sometimes return after a leak?